anubhavi9/Payment-Date-Prediction-Model/README.md

 - extracting date, month, year from date-type columns in int format

 ## Feature selection
-- plotting heat map to correlation of features
+- plotting heat map to check correlation of features

 ## Data Modelling & Model Evaluation
 - using Linear Regression, Tree based and XGBoost to fit the train set